-- Data: Direct Access or last mile access and digital private lines with national or international reach. - Internet: Axtel has a broad portfolio of internet solutions, from 1 Mbps links to high capacity connections of up to 10 Gbps.
-In addition, Axtel offers protection for the internet link against cyber threats through mechanisms called Clean Pipes.
-It also offers internet on demand, which offers high capacity links with rates depending on the use the client demands.
-The broadband internet can be offered to medium sized companies in "best-effort" mode through the FTTx infrastructure.
+- Data: Direct Access, or last mile access and digital private lines with national or international reach. - Internet: Axtel has a broad portfolio of internet solutions, from 1 Mbps links to high capacity connections of up to 10 Gbps.
+In addition, it offers protection for the internet link against cyber threats through mechanisms called Clean Pipes.
+It also offers internet on demand, which offers high capacity links with rates that vary depending on the requested use.
+Broadband internet is available to medium sized companies in "best-effort" mode through the FTTx infrastructure.